 Although the origin of this drink is disputed, some believe Pete Petiot, a bartender at Harry’s New York bar in Paris created it.
 In 1933, Petiot introduced it in America, when he joined the St. Regis Hotel.
 It was first called “Red Snapper” but once the Tabasco was added it became known as the “Bloody Mary.”
 Later in 1960, it became popular to serve this cocktail with celery, thanks to a guest at The Pump Room at the Ambassador East Hotel in Chicago.
 These days, the Bloody Mary can be enjoyed in a variety of ways- with beer instead of tomato juice, extra spicy peppers, or even with gin, rum or tequila.
 I’m using good-for-you tomato juice and dressing it with celery and cucumber.
+Each cocktail has 210 calories, 0 fat and 6 Weight Watchers POINTS PLUS.
 Whichever way you choose to make it, the grown-ups will surely enjoy it!

 Prep Time: 5 minutes